What Happens When You Go To MEPS?

 The Oath of Enlistment

-Following the oath, it's generally more waiting around until it's time for your flight to leave.
-You'll be given a sealed envelope that contains your necessary papers (medical records, enlistment contract, activation orders, travel orders, etc).
-You'll turn this envelope into NCO staffing the Military Reception Counter at your destination airport.
+Following the oath, you will be given a sealed envelope that contains your necessary papers (medical records, enlistment contract, activation orders, travel orders, etc).
+You will turn this envelope into NCO staffing the Military Reception Counter at your destination airport.

 Then, the Basic Training Experience begins........